Get Started with OpenClaw

 openclaw gateway status

-8. Connect WhatsApp (optional)
+8. Connect WhatsApp if you need it

 openclaw whatsapp login